The store will not work correctly in the case when cookies are disabled.

 Step one: Remove weeds & moss

-Before rushing into sowing your seeds, you have to get down to the nitty-gritty pulling any weeds and freeing moss from the area.
+Before rushing into sowing your seeds, you have to get down to the nitty-gritty, pulling any weeds and freeing moss from the area.
 Using a rake, you can remove any patches of moss that have built up.
-When dealing with only a couple of weeds, you can try removing them by hand – if you find your lawn has become overwhelmed by unwanted guests, you can use our 3 in 1 Lawn rescue (on established lawns 6 months old) to quickly remove the weeds and moss, meaning you can get back to solving your clay conundrum!
+When dealing with only a couple of weeds, you can try removing them by hand – if you find your lawn has become overwhelmed by unwanted guests, you can use our 3 IN 1 Lawn Rescue (on established lawns six months old) to quickly remove the weeds and moss, meaning you can get back to solving your clay conundrum!

 Step two: Don't rake your soil.
 You'll wreck it!

-Clay soil is hard and clumpy, meaning your rake won’t achieve much in the way of helping your seeds be in amongst your soil.
-Before setting out to rake it, grab a pitchfork and churn over your soil, doing so will break up all the lumps and bumps within, allowing you to rake your soil finally!
+Clay soil is hard and clumpy, meaning your rake won’t achieve much in helping your seeds be in amongst your soil.
+Before setting out to rake it, grab a pitchfork and churn over your soil; doing so will break up all the lumps and bumps within, allowing you to rake your soil finally!
 For lawns larger than 100m2, you should consider hiring a rotavator to save time and do the job for you.

 Step three: Level the playing field